-Unlike many traditional cell phones, smartphones allow individual users to install, configure and run applications of their choosing.
-A smartphone offers the ability to conform the device to your particular way of doing things.
-Most standard cell-phone software offers only limited choices for re-configuration, forcing you to adapt to the way it's set up.
-On a standard phone, whether or not you like the built-in calendar application, you are stuck with it except for a few minor tweaks.
-If that phone were a smartphone, you could install any compatible calendar application you like.
+Unlike traditional cell phones, smartphones, with their big old memories, allow individual users like you and me to install, configure and run applications, or apps, of our choosing.
+A smartphone offers the ability to configure the device to your particular way of doing things.
+The software in the old-style flip phones offers only limited choices for reconfiguration, forcing you to adapt to the way they are set up.
+On a standard phone, whether or not you like the built-in calendar application, you’re stuck with it except for a few minor tweaks.
+But if that phone were a smartphone, you could install any compatible calendar application you liked.

-- Personal Information Management (PIM) including notes, calendar and to-do list
+- Manage your personal info including notes, calendar and to-do lists

-- Data synchronization with applications like Microsoft Outlook and Apple's iCal calendar programs
+- Sync data with applications like Microsoft Outlook and Apple's iCal calendar programs

-- Applications such as word processing programs or video games
+- Host applications such as word processing programs or video games